gvaronas/HBUI/README.md

 ### How to build
 - on Windows, Unix, Darwin
 - (you must (i.e.) export HB_WITH_LIBUI="/the/path/to/libui")
--   ( Darwin: you must declare where the LIBUI dynamic library is (i.e.): DYLD_LIBRARY_PATH="/the/path/to/libui/build/out" )
+-   ( Darwin: you must export where the LIBUI dynamic library is (i.e.): DYLD_LIBRARY_PATH="/the/path/to/libui/build/out" )

 ```
 > hbmk2 hbui.hbp